-- 1 Go to Automation > Workflows.
+- Go to Automation > Workflows.

-- 2 Perform one of the following tasks:
+- 2. Perform one of the following tasks:

 - Click New Workflow to create a workflow.

 - Select an existing editable workflow.

-3 Go to the Workflow tab.
+- 3. Go to the Workflow tab.

 The steps in the workflow display in the workflow table, below the workflow diagram.
-The arrows to the left of each step expand that step to display any parameters associated with the step, as shown in Figure 6.
+The arrows to the left of each step expand that step to display any parameters associated with the step.
 If a step has no input parameters, the arrow does not appear.

-- A numeric value in the Required Result column is the return code that must be received from at least one parent node in order for that step to run. - You can use the Next field to reorder your workflow's steps. - 4 Click the arrow next to each step.
+- A numeric value in the Required Result column is the return code that must be received from at least one parent node in order for that step to run. - You can use the Next field to reorder your workflow's steps - 4.
+Click the arrow next to each step.
 The input or output parameter "values" display in a drop-down list.
-Assign a value from the "Values" list (as shown in Figure 7) to the desired parameter. - 5 Click Save.
+Assign a value from the "Values" list (as shown in Figure: Automation > Workflow Tab: Parameter "Values" Drop-Down List) to the desired parameter. - 5.
+Click Save.

-The Workflow page opens, and the message "Workflow saved successfully.
-Would you like to deploy the workflow now?" displays.
+The Workflow page opens, and the following message displays: "Workflow saved successfully.
+Would you like to deploy the workflow now?"

-To proceed, see Deployments on page 37.
+To proceed, see Deployments on page 41.